Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Wine rated (2019 guide) 93/100 (Exceptional wine)

-It has an elegant, dynamic feel of blackcurrant, raspberry and blackberry, accented by light notes of anise and apple wood.
-The finish is subtly grippy, with a hint of bramble adding texture and energy.
-Yummy.
+It offers an elegant and dynamic sensation of blackcurrant, raspberry, and blackberry, accentuated by light notes of anise and apple wood.
+The finish is subtly grippy, with a hint of bramble that adds texture and energy.
+Yum.
 Drink now through 2035. - JM

 Vinous